MohsinCAD/MyTripPlanner/MyTripPlanner/Readme.md

 #  Capstone Requirements

 App Functionality: App was used to get places of interest using a natural language search using MapKit.
 The app has two Tabs: Itinerary List and MapView.
-The MapView is currently hardcoded to Cupertino, California but was suppose to change based off the user's city input.
-The Map has the option to look around view, open apple maps with the selected place, get directions and also add to the Itinerary list(not completed yet).
+The MapView is currently hard coded to Cupertino, California but was suppose to change based off the user's city input.
+The Map has the option to look around view, open apple maps with the selected place, get directions and also add to the Itinerary list(only adding to cupertino works).
+Also feature to delete items has not been implemented.

 1. Used Xcode 15.3 and minimum deployment is iOS 17.4
 2. App has readME file.